Nithin-Joshua7/Agents/README.md

 Make sure to replace your_mongodb_connection_string and your_jwt_secret with the actual values.

 4. Create admin account
-Before running the server create a admin account manually by using atlas database or by using postman api by sending api request to  http://localhost:5000/api/auth/register
+Before running the server create a admin account manually by using atlas database or by using postman api and sending api request to  http://localhost:5000/api/auth/register
 4. Run the Backend
 Start the server with the following command: npm run dev